Upgrading smart contracts

 The main drawback is that this pattern is mostly useful for rolling out minor upgrades.
 Also, if the main contract is compromised (e.g., via a hack), you cannot use this upgrade method.

 The diamond pattern can be considered an improvement on the proxy pattern.
-Diamond patterns differ from proxy patterns because the diamond proxy contract can delegates function calls to more than one logic contract.
+Diamond patterns differ from proxy patterns because the diamond proxy contract can delegate function calls to more than one logic contract.

 The logic contracts in the diamond pattern are known as facets.
 To make the diamond pattern work, you need to create a mapping in the proxy contract that maps function selectors(opens in a new tab) to different facet addresses.